adrienbey777/STM32F4BareMetal/Readme.md

 ## Hardware

-These projects are designed to run on the **STM32F407 Discovery** board.

 **Main components:**
 - **STM32F407** microcontroller (ARM Cortex-M4)
 - **LIS3DSH accelerometer** (connected via SPI, used in the SPI example)